Payroll → Payroll Settings

 Minute to Decimal Conversion Chart

-When the slider is toggled to Yes, the data entered in the Time Entry Grid in Minutes will convert to a minutes:hours format.
+When Time Entry in Minutes is toggled to Yes, the data entered in the Time Entry Grid in Minutes will convert to a minutes:hours format.
 Use the chart below to assist you in the conversion.

 Time Entry Warnings by Pay Group